sequenceiq/slider/src/site/markdown/rolehistory.md

-As at startup, a large number of allocations may arrive in a short period of time, the Role History may be updated very rapidly -yet as the containers are only recently activated, it is not likely that an immediately restarted Hoya cluster would gain by re-requesting containers on them -their historical value is more important than their immediate past.
+As at startup, a large number of allocations may arrive in a short period of time, the Role History may be updated very rapidly -yet as the containers are only recently activated, it is not likely that an immediately restarted Slider cluster would gain by re-requesting containers on them -their historical value is more important than their immediate past.